Added Value Marketing Examples That Get Your Business Noticed

 Many buyers want to feel and touch a product before they make a purchase.
 It is no surprise that free trials are slowly becoming a part of the marketing world.
 In the minds of prospective buyers, their valuation of your product or service increases as they interact with it.
 Product demos also increase the perceived ownership of the product, making it easier to market and sell after the trial is over.

-To make your free trials work the best, you’ll need to:
+To make your free trials work the best, you will need to:

 - Allow the user to get as close to and interact with your product as much as possible.